 - You must be currently attending or recently graduated from a U.S. or Canadian community college, technical college, two-year college, four-year college, or four-year university.

-- You must have completed at least one (1) year of study at your home institution before the beginning of the term.
+- You must have completed at least one (1) full-time year of study at your home institution before the beginning of the term.

 An academic letter of recommendation and GPA statement are required for GPAs under 2.7.

 Upon completion of your program, IFSA will send an official Butler University transcript to your home university with your coursework converted to the U.S. semester credit hour system.
 You will also have access to an unofficial transcript in your IFSA Student Portal.
-The transcript reflects courses taken, credits attempted, and grades earned during your term abroad.
+The transcript reflects classes taken, credits attempted, and grades earned during your term abroad.
 This service is included in your study abroad program at no additional cost.
 See our Transcripts page for more information.